 A French racing virtuoso who dominated American open-wheel racing with four straight titles, blending technical precision with audacious overtaking skill.

-Sébastien Bourdais arrived in American racing as a calculated technician from the European junior formulae and proceeded to rewrite the record books.
-In the Champ Car World Series, his synergy with the Newman/Haas team was pure alchemy; from 2004 to 2007, he was virtually untouchable, stringing together wins and poles with a methodical, smooth-driving style that belied a fierce competitive streak.
-His move to Formula One with Toro Rosso proved a difficult challenge, but Bourdais reinvented himself back in the U.S., becoming a respected veteran and race-winner in the IndyCar Series, known for his prowess on street circuits.
-Never content to slow down, he later became a leading force in sports car racing, claiming victory at the prestigious 24 Hours of Daytona and competing for overall wins at Le Mans, proving his speed and adaptability spanned decades and disciplines.
+Sébastien Bourdais won four consecutive Champ Car World Series championships from 2004 to 2007 with Newman/Haas Racing.
+The French driver arrived in America as a calculated technician from European junior formulae and proceeded to rewrite the record books, stringing together wins and poles with a methodical, smooth-driving style.
+His move to Formula One with Toro Rosso proved difficult, but Bourdais reinvented himself back in the U.S., becoming a respected veteran and race-winner in the IndyCar Series, excelling on street circuits.
+He later claimed victory at the 24 Hours of Daytona and competed for overall wins at Le Mans, proving his speed and adaptability spanned decades and disciplines.

 1965–1980